-The issue of the credibility of knowledge, and the preference for local opinion, presents a serious implication for empirical research on software process improvement.
+The issue of the credibility of knowledge, and the related issue of the preference for local opinion, present a serious implication for empirical research on software process improvement.
 Even if researchers could demonstrate a strong, reliable relationship between software process improvement and organisational performance, there would still be the problem of convincing practitioners that the evidence applies to their particular situation.
 Phrased another way, there would still be the need to 'transform' the empirical evidence into local opinion.
-The recognition of the need to tailor process models and the recognition of the need to calibrate estimation models (e.g. [36, 37]) both support the argument that each organisation is distinct, and both undermine any assumption that a set of findings regarding software process improvement would ipso facto apply to another organisation.
+The recognition of the need to tailor process models and the recognition of the need to calibrate estimation models (e.g. [37] [38]) both support the argument that each organisation is distinct, and both undermine any assumption that a set of findings regarding software process improvement would ipso facto apply to another organisation.

-4.2 Local experts
+4.3 Local experts

-Local experts are, presumably, valuable for at least two reasons.
+Local experts are presumably valuable for at least two reasons.
 First, the person is an expert in that they possess technical knowledge of the application being developed, and the methods being used to develop that application.
-Second, the fact that the person is local allows colleagues to become familiar, over time, with the skills and knowledge of the expert.
-(The expert demonstrates their competence over time.)
+Second, the person has the opportunity to demonstrate their expertise over time in that situation.
+Related to this, the time taken for a local expert to state their opinion is usually going to take a much shorter amount of time than it would take to conduct and report an empirical investigation.
+Therefore an 'answer' through local opinion is available much quicker than through empirical evidence.

 There may also be a third value, one of leadership.
-It may not just be that the local expert has an opinion but that they are an opinion leader.
+It may not just be that the local expert has an opinion but that they are an opinion leader (cf. example statements for opinion 6 in Table 3).

-4.3 Incremental software process improvement
+4.4 Incremental software process improvement

 The issue of familiarity may help to explain the advocation, by some developers and some researchers in the data analysed, of an incremental approach to software process improvement.
 Developers are already familiar with the strengths and weaknesses of the current process.
-It may be that developers want to become familiar with the changes that are being proposed: familiar with the benefits and drawbacks that these changes bring.
-In describing techniques for bottom-up process improvement, Jakobsen [38] writes of 'rhythm's power': "We feel safe with the everyday rhythm of our lives..." ([38], p.
+It may be that developers want to become familiar with the changes that are being proposed: familiar with the benefits and drawbacks that these changes bring (see, for example, line 5 in Table 1).
+In describing techniques for bottom-up process improvement, Jakobsen [39] writes of 'rhythm's power':

+"We feel safe with the everyday rhythm of our lives..." ([39], p.
 66).

-Jakobsen goes on to describe how the change, in his company, from process-driven to time-driven activities can changes people's habits: "After two weeks, people got into the habit..." ([38], p.
+Jakobsen goes on to describe how the change in his company from process-driven to time-driven activities changed people's habits:

+"After two weeks, people got into the habit..." ([39], p.
 66; emphasis added).

-4.4 The 'doing' of the process
+4.5 The 'doing' of process